-Stanley B. Whiteman III, Ed.D., is the director of curriculum, instruction, assessment, technology and LEA for the Duquesne City School District and has been successfully involved in the education field for nearly 20 years as a teacher, a coach, administrator and mentor.
+Stanley B. Whiteman III, Ed.D., is the Elementary Principal and Director of Innovation for the Highlands School District.
+Stan has been successfully involved in the education field for over 20 years as a teacher, a coach, administrator and mentor.

 In 2012, Dr. Whiteman began his transition from the classroom to an administrative role by serving as a co-director of the Student Services Department and then as the assistant to the superintendent, responsible for district transportation, curricular programming, professional development and district-wide data.

 From 2014-2017, Dr. Whiteman served as the assistant principal and associate principal of Duquesne Elementary School.
 During this time, his responsibilities encompassed processing student discipline, evaluating teachers, assisting with the implementation of a 1:1 initiative and providing professional development in a number of areas.

 From 2017-2020, Dr. Whiteman assumed the role of director of curriculum, instruction, assessment, technology and LEA.
 He is also the district representative for students who attend cyber school and he supervises facilities and maintenance.
 He has worked diligently to improve practices in all of these areas and improved a variety of systems that allows the district operate more efficiently.